MicroEJ/docs/Tutorials/tutorialSoftwareRobot.rst

 Record the Scenario
 -------------------

-The first step is to record the human user events and store them as a scenario.
+The first step is to record the human user events.

 Here is the code of the ``EventRecorder`` class that should be added to our application's project: